microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

 they have a clear need to, as the added context of a resource handle is useful for debugging and validation.

+#### Open Issue: Non-uniform indexing

+In the past, when indexing into resources with a non-uniform value, the index needed to be decorated with the `NonUniformResourceIndex` attribute.

+As a language feature this is clunky - instead, this could be swapped around, with indexing being non-uniform by default (unless the compiler can prove otherwise).

+In such a world, it would be useful for shader authors to be able to provide a hint indicating that a value is uniform at a given scope, enabling compilers to generate more optimal code with minimal input.

+Something like what is outlined in https://github.com/microsoft/hlsl-specs/pull/405 would be a good fit for this, with the proposed uniformity qualifiers acting as a clear indicator to the compiler about the uniformity of the index.

+This proposal would be a good place to make such a switch.

 #### Open Issue: Could we avoid retyping all the resource handles by making use of ResourceEntry<T> instead?